Table of Contents

 Types of No Ball in Cricket

-If a front foot no ball is called, one run is added to the batting side’s total and the bowler must bowl the ball again.
+In case of front foot no balls, one run is added to the batting side’s total and the bowler must bowl the ball again.
 Additionally, if the game is a One Day or T20 match, the next ball is a free hit.

-When a front foot no ball is delivered, the only means by which a batsman can be out is via the following methods: Hit the Ball Twice, Run Out or Obstructing the Field.
+When a ball is delivered front foot, the only means by which a batsman can be out is via the following methods: Hit the Ball Twice, Run Out or Obstructing the Field.

-No Ball for Bowler Breaking the Return Crease
+2. No Ball for Bowler Touching the Return Crease

 The return crease is represented by the two vertical lines to the side of the stumps at either end.
-When delivering the ball, the bowler must stay within the confines of these lines and if he were to break them with either foot, the standing umpire must call a no ball.
+When delivering the ball, the bowler must stay within the confines of these lines and if he were to break them with either foot, the standing umpire shall call and signal no ball.

 Unlike the front foot no ball, both feet must be entirely within that return crease at the point of delivery.
 If either foot touches the line, a no ball should be called.
-As with the front foot no ball, a run will be added to the batting team’s total and the bowler must send down the delivery again.
+A run will be added to the batting team’s total and the bowler must send down the delivery again.
 In addition, a free hit will be called in One Day or T20 cricket.